robbert-vdh/yabridge/README.md

       ```shell
       ln -s "$HOME/.wine/drive_c/Program Files/Steinberg" ~/.vst/yabridge-steinberg
       ```

+      _If you're already using the master branch version of yabridge 4.0, then the plugins will be set up in `~/.vst/yabridge` by default instead.
+As long as your DAW searches for VST2 plugins in `~/.vst` you don't need to do anything else._

    2. VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3
       specification.
 Just make sure your DAW searches for VST3 plugins in